TTWNO/spiel/README.md

 - [X] `serde`: activate [`serde::Serialize`] and [`serde::Deserialize`] on all types.
 - [ ] `provider`: activates [`std`] and pulls in the [`zbus`](https://crates.io/crates/zbus) crate.
 This will provide the `SpeechProvider` struct, which can be used to provide speech over the Spiel protocol via `DBus`.

+## MSRV

+With no features enabled, our only dependency is `nom`.
+This gives us an official MSRV of `1.65`.
+If `nom` increases their MSRV, we will too.

+With other features, YMMV.

 ## License

 All contributions are dual-licensed under MIT or Apache-2.0.